Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 Northwestern Stats and Trends

-- Northwestern is 1-3 against the spread and 2-2 overall when the team puts up more than 17.2 points.
+- When Northwestern scores more than 17.2 points, it is 1-3 against the spread and 2-2 overall.

-- In games that Northwestern totals over 327.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Northwestern picks up over 327.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- This year the Wildcats have turned the ball over eight times, two more than the Cornhuskers' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.